Bojana Jovanovski Petrović: 2011: Breakthrough year

-2012: First WTA title
+2012: First WTA Tour title

-Jovanovski began her 2012 season at the Brisbane International.
-She defeated Casey Dellacqua, a wild-card entrant, in the first round, but then lost to the fourth seed Serena Williams.
-She then played the qualification tournament for the Apia International Sydney qualifications, defeating Tamira Paszek and Virginie Razzano, before losing to Stefanie Vögele.
+Jovanovski began her 2012 season at the Brisbane International where she defeated Casey Dellacqua, a wildcard entrant, but then lost to the fourth seed Serena Williams.
+She then played the qualification tournament for the Sydney International defeating Tamira Paszek and Virginie Razzano, before losing to Stefanie Vögele.
 At the Australian Open, Jovanovski lost in the first round to Casey Dellacqua.
 In doubles, she and Michaëlla Krajicek were defeated by Alla Kudryavtseva and Ekaterina Makarova in the first round.
 Jovanovski then played for the Serbia Fed Cup team in the World Group first round against Belgium, scoring one loss in singles, but a win in both singles and doubles to help Serbia advance to the semifinals.

-At the Qatar Total Open, Jovanovski defeated Raquel Kops-Jones in the first round of qualification, eventually losing to Aleksandra Wozniak in the second.
-She then lost in the second qualifying round at the Dubai Tennis Championships to Mona Barthel, having previously beat Kurumi Nara in straight sets.
-Jovanovski went on to suffer two consecutive first–round losses at the Malaysian Open and the BNP Paribas Open.
+At the Qatar Ladies Open, Jovanovski defeated Raquel Kops-Jones in the first round of qualification, eventually losing to Aleksandra Wozniak in the second.
+She then lost in the second qualifying round at the Dubai Championships to Mona Barthel, having previously beaten Kurumi Nara in straight sets.
+Jovanovski went on to suffer two consecutive first–round losses at the Malaysian Open and the Indian Wells Open.
 She then played at the ITF event in the Bahamas, where she lost in the semifinals to Aleksandra Wozniak.
-Jovanovski received a wildcard for the Sony Ericsson Open, and was defeated by Lourdes Domínguez Lino in the first round.
+Jovanovski received a wildcard for the Miami Open, and was defeated by Lourdes Domínguez Lino in the first round.

-Jovanovski then played at the e-Boks Copenhagen Open.
-She had defeated Stefanie Vögele, and upset the fourth seed Monica Niculescu, before losing in the quarterfinals to Petra Martić.
-Jovanovski then played for Serbia in the Fed Cup semifinals against Russia.
+Jovanovski then played at the Copenhagen Open where she defeated Stefanie Vögele and upset the fourth seed Monica Niculescu, before losing in the quarterfinals to Petra Martić.
+Jovanovski then played in the Fed Cup semifinals against Russia.
 Although she and Aleksandra Krunić lost their doubles match to Maria Kirilenko and Elena Vesnina, Serbia progressed through to the final with a 3–2 win.
-After that, Jovanovski tried to qualify for the Budapest Grand Prix and the Madrid Open, but suffered two first–round losses to Romana Tabaková, and Marta Domachowska respectively.
-She then qualified for the Brussels Open, where she lost in the second round to the eight seed Kaia Kanepi.
-At the French Open, Jovanovski lost to world No. 3 Agnieszka Radwańska.
+After that, Jovanovski tried to qualify for the Budapest Grand Prix and the Madrid Open, but suffered two first–round losses to Romana Tabaková, and Marta Domachowska, respectively.
+She then qualified for the Brussels Open, where she lost in the second round to the eighth seed Kaia Kanepi.
+At the French Open, Jovanovski lost to world No. 3, Agnieszka Radwańska.